ericjanto/notes-publisher/content/notes/iaml-lecture.md

       - So we add a dimension with $1$
     - $\bf{w}=(w_0,w_1,...,w_d)$
       - Added $w_0$
-  - We will want a linear, probabilisitic model:
+  - We will want a linear, probabilistic model:

     $$P(y=1|\bf{x})=f(\bf{w}^T\bf{x})$$
   - $f$ is a (to-be-defined) function which squashes $\bf{w}^T\bf{x}$ to be between $[0,1]$